dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 Which could return true because `currentSearchSpace` was invalid and not updated.
 If you are interested in more details, you can check the [issue](https://github.com/dotnet/runtime/issues/75792#issuecomment-1249973858) and the [fix](https://github.com/dotnet/runtime/pull/75857).

 That is why **we recommend using the overload that takes a managed reference and an element offset.
-It does not require pinning or doing any pointer arithmetic!**
+It does not require pinning or doing any pointer arithmetic.
+It still requires care as passing an incorrect offset results in a GC hole.**

 ```cs
 public static Vector128<T> LoadUnsafe<T>(ref T source, nuint elementOffset) where T : struct;